shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **42. Error analysis ― Error analysis is analyzing the root cause of the difference in performance between the current and the perfect models.**

-&#10230; Veaanalüüs - Veaanalüüs on olemasoleva ja perfektse mudeli toivimuse erinevuse algpõhjuse leidmine.
+&#10230; Veaanalüüs - Veaanalüüs on olemasoleva ja perfektse mudeli võimekuse erinevuse algpõhjuse leidmine.

 <br>

 **43. Ablative analysis ― Ablative analysis is analyzing the root cause of the difference in performance between the current and the baseline models.**

-&#10230; Ablatiivne analüüs - Ablatiivne analüüs on olemasoleva ja baas mudeli toivimuse erinevuse algpõhjuse leidmine.
+&#10230; Ablatiivne analüüs - Ablatiivne analüüs on olemasoleva ja baas mudeli võimekuse erinevuse algpõhjuse leidmine.

 <br>

 **44. Regression metrics**

-&#10230; Regresiooni mõõdikud
+&#10230; Regressiooni mõõdikud

 <br>